fiesta/apidocs/list-management-api.rst

 .. http:post:: /membership/(string: group_id)

     Add a group membership.
 Requires :ref:`user-auth` with "modify" scope.
 The authenticated user must be a member of the group identified by `group_id`.
+Alternatively, the group must have been created by the authorized client - in that case only :ref:`client-auth` is required.

     Input (as JSON POST data with *Content-Type* ``application/json``):